searchspring/snap/packages/snap-controller/README.md

 `id` - a unique identifier for this controller.
 Will appear in console log & warn

-`url` - url to be redirected to upon clicking finder's 'find' button
+`url` - URL to be redirected to upon clicking finder's 'find' button

 `globals` - keys defined here will be passed to the API request (overwrites global config)